 To prepare this rich delicacy, you’ll need fresh seafood and locally sourced spices.

-- 1 cup periwinkle (in shell or shelled)
+- 1 cup periwinkles (in shell or shelled, optional)

 - 1 medium onion (chopped)